-The world of rallycross has always been very competitive and with lower budget teams it was necessary to be ingenious.
-Since the rules were very loose in rallycross, many competitors tried everything to gain an edge, including converting their cars to four wheel drive before it even became the norm in Group B. However, those systems were often “homemade” by using a myriad of different parts slapped together.
-By 1987, with the mass introduction of Group B cars into rallycross, four wheel drive became a necessity for those who didn’t have it.
+The world of rallycross has always been very competitive and with the lower budget privateer teams it was necessary to be ingenious.
+Since the rules were very loose in rallycross, many competitors tried everything to gain an edge, including converting their cars to four wheel drive before it even became the norm in Group B and rallying.
+However, those systems were often unreliable contraptions using a myriad of different parts hastily slapped together.

 |Group/Class||Formula A / Division 2||French Championships: 1 (1987)|

 |Type||C7K, I-4, OHV 8v, gas||located rear longitudinally vertical, in front of rear axle|

 |Output power – torque||370 HP @ 7,000 rpm||– @ – rpm|